Full Review - "New Revolution Galactic Attack" VR Mixed Reality Experience at Six Flags Discovery Kingdom - February 2017

 Ride operators individually help guests secure and calibrate their headsets, which is greatly appreciated.
 Many safety and calibration checks are necessary for the experience to operate, and the personal attention helps keep the ball rolling.

-Now for the experience itself.
-The mixed reality aspect of the ride provides an unique accolade for this experience to boast, and is significant.
-Seeing visuals of your environment during the station and lift hill portion of the ride will likely be familiar sights for previous Kong riders, and help sell the effect by blending old sights with the new.
+Now for the experience itself: The mixed reality aspect of the ride provides an unique accolade for this experience to boast, and is significant.
+Seeing visuals of your environment during the station and lift hill portion of the ride will likely be familiar sights for previous Kong riders, and helps sell the effect by blending old sights with new visuals.
 Guests view their normal surroundings through the headset's camera from the station to most of the lift hill portion of the ride, and then the virtual reality kicks in.
-A wormhole opens up on top of the familiar coaster track and envelops you into the galactic world, and stays this way from the initial drop to the train's return to the loading station.
+A wormhole opens up on top of the lift hill and envelops you into the galactic world, and stays this way from the initial drop to the train's return to the loading station.

 The graphics are pretty stellar and convincing.
 The multiple panes of glass and plastic your eyes pass through to view the screen do cause slight blurriness, but this also eliminates the possibility of seeing any pixelated visuals and strengthens the experience.
 The synchronization of the graphics to the ride is unequivocally flawless.
 The ride doesn't have any audio, but it doesn't need it.
-The encapsulating technology of the Gear VR headsets force the inter-space wars to be your only line of sight.
-So much, in fact, that I almost forgot I was on a coaster so familiar to me.
-Taking all of this into account, the ride felt like a refreshing, totally new experience.
+Taking all of this into account, the ride felt like a new and refreshing experience.

 The ride is billed as featuring an "interactive gameplay" feature, which allows guests to fire missiles at digital targets during the ride by either pressing a button on the headset or "staring" at the object.
 But, honestly, this feature is pointless.
 The limited mobility of the restraint makes pressing the button difficult, and the forceful motion of the coaster makes "staring" a target down to fire almost impossible for the system to truly track.
 Luckily, this pointless gameplay feature doesn't distract from the rest of this stellar experience.